alkobtan-OR/pslp/README.md

 ## Task

-The problem consists of determining how to stack the arriving items in a storage bay with a fixed area (defined by a number of horizontal tiers and vertical stacks) so that the number of blockings is minimized.
+The problem consists of determining how to stack the arriving items in a storage bay with a fixed area (defined by a number of horizontal tiers and vertical stacks) so that the number of blocking relations is minimized.

 ## Detailed description

 The parallel stack loading problem considers stacking $N$ items.
 For each item, there is an arrival order $i$ and a retrieval order $p_i$; the larger the value of $p_i$, the later the retrieval date.
-The objective is to stack the items in a storage bay which is empty at the beginning of the planning horizon.
-The storage bay is composed of $S$ vertical stacks, where a maximum of $T$ items can be stored in each stack.
+The aim is to stack the items in a storage bay which is composed of $S$ vertical stacks, where a maximum of $T$ items can be stored in each stack.

 ### Key characterstics
-1- Items is assumed to have identical sizes and the individual slots of the storage bay mathces this size.
+1- Items are assumed to have identical sizes and the individual slots of the storage bay mathce this size.
 2- The bay is assumed to be empty at the beginning of the planning horizon.
-3- The bay may be full after completing stacking all the items if $ST = N$.
-Another situation may occur if $ST > N$, therfore the bay will not be fully occupied.
+3- The bay may be full after stacking all the items if $ST = N$.
+Alternatively, if $ST > N$, therfore the bay will not be fully occupied.
-4- Items may have or not duplicate retrieval order i.e. more than one item may share the same retreival order.
+4- Items may or may not have unique retrieval orders i.e. more than one item may share the same retreival order.

 ### Example - Full bay with unique retrieval orders
 Let's say we have a group of items with $N = 6$ to be stacked in a storage bay with $T = 3$ and $S = 2$ while the arrival order is as follows: